Translate

 Children are usually admitted to Nursery shortly after their third birthday unless there is a waiting list due to nursery numbers being full.

 The nursery will contact parents/guardians when a place is available in order to initiate transition and induction procedures.
-A list of children requiring a nursery place is kept by our office manager, Mrs Ainsworth, and so parents should give names to the school office staff at the earliest opportunity to ensure a place is allocated.
+A list of children requiring a nursery place is kept by our Office Manager, Mrs Ainsworth, and so parents should give names to the school office staff at the earliest opportunity to ensure a place is allocated.

 The current nursery capacity is for 26 children and children attend for half a day, either mornings or afternoons.